dsteves8000/SMM2Randomizer/README.md

 # SMM2Randomizer
 Randomizer to produce random course or maker IDs.
+Just double click on the .jar file and you are good to go!
+Source code included.